kirke park’s pollinator hotel

 • make notes for next year’s improvements

-Learn More About Wild Bees
+Learn More About Solitary Bees

 Visit our Bee Page for more information about the gentle, solitary, wild bees you might find at Kirke Park — and in your own yard!